Soracom Napter

 If you have finished using your remote access connection, you can manually delete the connection.

-2. From the list of subscribers, click the for the SIM you want to remotely access.
+From the list of subscribers, click the for the SIM you want to disable remote access.

-4. Click the Remove button for the connection you want to disable.
+Click the button for the connection you want to disable, then click Delete mapping.

 Note that once you remove a connection, it will be deleted and cannot be recovered.
 If you create a new connection, it will receive new IP Address, Hostname, and Port settings.